mcandre/specs/README.md

 # EXAMPLE

-`specs` brings system information right to your fingertips.
-List the names of the specs to report, and `specs` will do its best to retrieve them.
+Bug tracking is much easier when everyone is on the same page for which versions of software are being used. `specs` brings this information right to your fingertips.
+List the names of the specs to report, and `specs` will do its best to retrieve them. `specs` will also print the commands it uses to obtain the data, making it easy for other people to retrieve their version information and compare with yours.

 	$ specs ruby os hardware
 	Specs: